edoyango/personal-webpage/src/worknotes/content.en/docs/manual-vectorization/sweep.md

 While not shown here, without the compiler optimisations, the 128-bit double precision manually vectorized code is up to 30% slower with 128-bit vectors, and at best, 1.62x faster with 256-bit vectors.

+You may have noticed that the incrementing of `b[i]` looks like it's serialized, but near-optimal performance is obtained in the tests.
+This is because `g++` and `clang++` will automatically convert `b[i] += tmp[0] + ...;` to assembly using SIMD instructions.
+I couldn't figure out a way to prevent the compilers from doing this without also making the intel intrinsic functions unavailable as well.
+In principle, the serializations of the update of `b[i]` would prevent optimal performance, and the manually vectorized reductions [discussed here](sumreduction.md) and [here](faster-sumreduce.md)